amxxrsuhail/taskManager/README.md

-# Awesome Link App using GraphQL, NextJS, TypeScript, Prisma
+# Task Manager App using GraphQL and NextJS

-This is an app where a user can bookmark favorite links and it is built to familiarize the following technologies:
+This is an app where a user can list out daily tasks and to familiarize GraphQL and NextJS.

-- GraphQL
-- NextJS
-- TypeScript
-- Prisma
-- Tailwind CSS